aaditya620321/my_portfolio/README.md

 ## How to Run
 - **Step 1**: Navigate to the project directory: `cd my_portfolio`
 - **Step 2**: Open `index.html` in a web browser.

+## About The Folder

+- There is an index.html file as a main HTML file.
+- Other than this, there is an another file named portfolio other files.zip that contains all the required libraries,css , image and bootstrap files.
+- Create a Main folder for the Project inside this keep the index.html file and unzip the portfolio other files.zip, the unzipped folder name will be portfolio other files now inside this folder copy all the files and folder then come out of this folder (portfolio other files) now you are inside the main folder, then
+  Paste those files and folders , and most important delete that unzipped folder (portfolio other files).Inside the code there is an Resume Replace the resume with   your's and change that name in the code.

 ## Contact
 - **LinkedIn**: [Aaditya Raj Pandey](https://www.linkedin.com/in/aaditya-raj-pandey-865288244/)